backstage/backstage/docs/features/software-catalog/life-of-an-entity.md

 registered entities that are under their control, or to help end users find problems.

 > Prior to Backstage version v1.26.0 and `@backstage/plugin-catalog-backend` v1.21.9 catalog errors were logged by default.
-See the docs below on how to enable these logs and an example on how you can further customize how you ingest these errors.

 Second, for most classes of errors, the entity itself will contain a status field that describes the problem.
 The contents of this field is shown at the top